Living in Southampton

 Follow our simple tips to stay safe while you’re in Southampton to get the most out of your University experience:

 - Take a mate when you’re walking home from campus or a night out.

 - Keep your cash in your pocket or bag out of sight, and your phone, too.

 - Stick to brightly lit streets and steer clear of shortcuts through parks in the evenings.

 - Make use of the Students’ Union Night Bus service – follow @SolentNightBus on Twitter for more info.

-- Grab a cab from one of the official ranks in the city, or book a taxi through Radio Cars, Solent SU’s official taxi partner, by calling 023 8066 6666.
+- Grab a cab from one of the official ranks in the city, or book a taxi through Radio Taxis, Solent SU’s official taxi partner, by calling 023 8066 6666.